coma-toast/cloud-torrent-dler/README.md

 - make a `Completed` folder in Seedr (to prevent downloading then deleting in-progress downloads)
 - `go run *.go`
 - There is no way to programmatically do this without a paid Seedr account :(

+## Notes

+- Shows added via ShowRSS will be automatically downloaded
+- Movies are assumed to be manually added and folders will be monitored